alexandreklr/PGdet/README.md

-SMILES to pointgroup:

-"SMILES to point group" is a school project created by Aldric Mercier, Alexandre Keller and Miguel Correia.
-The aim of this code is to take organic molecules written in SMILES and extract their pointgroup.

 # SMILES-to-pointgroup:

 "SMILES to point group" is a school project created by Aldric Mercier, Alexandre Keller and Miguel Correia.
 The aim of this code is to take organic molecules written in SMILES and extract their pointgroup.